 Congratulations, you're pregnant!
 There's no doubt this is one of the most monumental and memorable times of your life, but it also comes with lots of physical, mental and emotional changes.

-If you've found yourself Googling early pregnancy symptoms or "is morning sickness after 12 weeks normal?" (spoiler alert: totally!) or you're just wondering what to expect as pregnancy stages tick by week by week, check out this TODAY Parents pregnancy guide, which we put together with help from Dr. Myra J. Wick, an obstetrician/gynecologist at the Mayo Clinic, and her comprehensive, go-to guide for expecting moms, "Mayo Clinic Guide to a Healthy Pregnancy."
+If you've found yourself searching early pregnancy symptoms or "is morning sickness after 12 weeks normal?" (spoiler alert: totally!) or you're just wondering what to expect as pregnancy stages tick by week by week, you are not alone.

 If you're experiencing the first symptoms of pregnancy or wondering when pregnancy symptoms start, you can look forward to week 13, or the start of the second trimester, when early pregnancy symptoms subside.

 "We call this the honeymoon period, because most women feel well, they are over the nausea, but not so big they feel uncomfortable," Dr. Myra J. Wick, an OB-GYN and author of the comprehensive guide for expecting moms, "Mayo Clinic Guide to a Healthy Pregnancy," tells TODAY.com.